enormandeau/go_enrichment/README.md

 From DNA sequences to GO enrichment Fisher tests

 ## Overview
-`go_enrichment` enrichment goes from transcripts in fasta sequences without annotation and a list of significant transcripts and produces GO enrichment Fisher tests.
+`go_enrichment` uses transcripts in fasta sequences without annotation and a list of significant transcripts to produces GO enrichment Fisher tests.

 ## Prerequisites
-To make `go_enrichment` enrichment work, you will need to have the following installed on your computer (see *Installation* section for more details about installing these prerequisites):
+To make `go_enrichment` enrichment work, you will need to have the following dependencies installed on your computer (see *Installation* section for more details about installing these prerequisites):

 - UNIX system (Linux or OSX)
 - `wget`